Talking Fingers Magazine

 Talking Fingers Magazine is not merely a publication; it’s a movement, a revolution in representation.
 It challenges societal perceptions of neurodiversity, dismantling misconceptions and fostering a deeper understanding of the diverse ways in which individuals communicate and express themselves.
 Every month, we aim to amplify the voices of AAC users, providing a platform for their stories to be heard and celebrated.

 To further extend our reach and impact, every six months, a carefully curated anthology of contributor works will be compiled into a printed book – called Anupam Stars!
 These books will become integral components of our kits distributed to mainstream schools across India.
 This initiative aims to directly introduce authentic narratives of neurodiversity into educational settings, fostering empathy, promoting inclusion, and cultivating a more understanding and accepting society.
-By placing these stories into the hands of educators and students, we are actively working to reshape the narrative surrounding neurodiversity, proving that creativity knows no bounds and that every voice deserves to be heard.
-Through Talking Fingers Magazine, we are not just publishing a magazine; we are building bridges, fostering connection, and redefining the very essence of communication and expression.

 The credit for the name ‘Talking Fingers’ goes to Anudeep Kandula and Tarun Paul Mathew.
 Talking Fingers books feature voices of Indian non-speaking autistics and ushered in a new era in the AAC revolution in India.
 Both volumes of the Talking Fingers books are available on Amazon stores worldwide.